microsoft/vscode-docs/docs/containers/debug-python.md

 ## Automatically launching the browser to the entry page of the application

-When the **Docker: Python - Django** or **Docker: Python - Flask** launch configurations are selected, the Docker extension will automatically launch the browser to the main page of the app.
-While this feature is enabled by default, this behavior can be configured explicitly via the `dockerServerReadyAction` object in `launch.json`.
+You can select the **Docker: Python - Django** or **Docker: Python - Flask** launch configurations to automatically launch the browser to the main page of the app.
+This feature is enabled by default, but you can configure this behavior explicitly by setting the `dockerServerReadyAction` object in `launch.json`.

 This feature depends on several aspects of the application: